lewoudar/scalpel/docs/item-processing.md

 # Item processing

-A cool feature about scalpel is that it lets you decouple item scraping from its analyzing through the *item processors*.
+A cool feature about pyscalpel is that it lets you decouple item scraping from its analyzing through the *item processors*.
 Note that this require that you **save** your item using the `save_item` method of a response object.
 It can help you to reduce the amount of logic in your parse callable.